malcprentice/malcprentice.github.io/0-source/Class - Online 1 - basics for online.md

 ** If that doesn't work, email me
 ** If I don't see your post by week 2, I will email you later to make sure you are OK.

-# Up next: Unit 2
+# Up next: Class 1 - Unit 2
-* Please check Google Classroom for Unit 2, 3, 4, etc
+* See Google Classroom Unit 2.
-* This is how I will post ALL your homework, classwork, and assessment.
-* Always check the Google Classroom when it sends you emails!
+* Please check Google Classroom for ALL FUTURE WORK
 * If you have problems, <a href="mailto:notmyrealaddressjustaspamfilter@alba-english.com">email me</a>